perses/perses/docs/concepts/ephemeral-dashboard.md

 # Ephemeral Dashboard

-## What it is

-An ephemeral dashboard is a standalone dashboard with a time-to-live (TTL), which is why it's referred to as 'ephemeral'.
+An ephemeral dashboard is like a regular dashboard but with a time-to-live (TTL), which is why it's referred to as 'ephemeral'.

 Using this feature, a user can create a real, but temporary, dashboard, that can be shared with others and will be automatically removed from the database, after a specified period.

 ## Why you might need it

-The Ephemeral Dashboard resource addresses the need of generating preview dashboards when working with [Dashboard-as-Code](../concepts/dashboard-as-code.md).
+Ephemeral Dashboards were initially introduced to address the need of generating preview dashboards when working with [Dashboard-as-Code](../concepts/dashboard-as-code.md).
+Besides, other usages could be considered: temporary dashboard clone to better manage or share info around an ongoing incident, or simply to create a playground dashboard you won't have to remember to clean up later.

 ## How it can be used

-### In the CLI:
+### Using the CLI:

-The ephemeral dashboard was introduced with the continuous integration use-case in mind, hence why it integrates with [percli](../cli.md).
+Ephemeral dashboards were designed with continuous integration in mind, hence why it integrates with [percli](../cli.md).

 ```bash
 $ percli dac preview -h